 An FCM must hold sufficient US dollars in the US to meet all US dollar obligations and sufficient funds in each other currency to meet obligations in such currency.
-Notwithstanding the foregoing, assets denominated in a currency may be held to meet obligations denominated in another currency (other than the US dollar) as follows: (i) US dollars may be held in the US or in money center countries to meet obligations denominated in any other currency; and (ii) funds in money center currencies2 may be held in the US or in money center countries to meet obligations denominated in currencies other than the US dollar.
+Notwithstanding the foregoing, assets denominated in a currency may be held to meet obligations denominated in another currency (other than the US dollar) as follows: (i) US dollars may be held in the US or in money center countries to meet obligations denominated in any other currency; and (ii) funds in money center currencies2 may be held in the US or in money center countries to meet obligations denominated in the US or in money center countries to meet obligations denominated in the US or in money center countries to meet obligations denominated in the US or in money center countries to meet obligations denominated in currencies other than the US dollar.